 Single-use zoning is the most widespread form of zoning found across the United States.
 While it might prevent a tannery from opening next door to your home, the odds are good that it also prevents a duplex from doing the same thing.
 The simple fact is that zoning, at least in its most recognizable form, is an antiquated tool that does more harm than good.
 Poorly-designed zoning and other land use regulations increases home prices, reduces housing availability, promotes segregation, lengthens commutes and restricts transportation choices.
-With the movement to eliminate single-family-exclusive zoning gaining steam, around the country, the opportunity is ripe to reimagine zoning entirely.
+With the movement to eliminate single-family-exclusive zoning gaining steam around the country — here in California, two bills that permit multiple homes on single-family-zoned lots were recently ratified into law — the opportunity is ripe to reimagine zoning entirely.
 Come participate in a conversation about the need for widespread zoning reform, what could replace zoning as we know it and how it could advance real change in our neighborhoods.

 + Sarah Karlinsky / SPUR

 1 AICP CM available for APA member attendees.

 1 Learning Unit available for AIA member attendees.

 - Understand the economic, social and design limitations of single-family-exclusive zoning.

 - Learn about the obstacles that exist to widespread zoning reform in America today.